zylx0532/pasztor.at/terms.md

 pasztor.at (The Website) for viewing on your computer or handheld device, or printing for your personal, non-commercial use, and for your personal educational use.

-**You may not, without prior written permission from The Author, publicly demonstrate, or otherwise publicly use, the contents of The Website, including creating course materials from it.**
+**Unless otherwise indicated, you may not, without prior written permission from The Author, publicly demonstrate, or otherwise publicly use, the contents of The Website, including creating course materials from it.**

 You may, however, link to the The Website from your course page.